milosbozic/DSC5-workshop/README.md

 * Basic knowledge of machine-learning theory
 * Desirable but not necessary knowledge of pandas, scikit-learn and matplotlib libraries.

-Data used in this workshop are real well's log data from 25 wells from NIS oilfield (about 15832 examples in total) with four log variables:
+Data used in this workshop are real well's log data from 25 wells from one __NIS__ oilfield (about 15832 examples in total) with four log variables:
 * Gamma ray (GR)
 * Resistivity (RT)
 * Neutron porosity (CN)